-It’ll take a while to install, so go grab a drink and when you come back, it should present something along the lines of “Sign in”, but we can just skip this entirely and head straight into the Support section.
+It’ll take a while to install, so go grab a drink and when you come back, it should present something similar to “Sign in”, but we can just skip this entirely and head straight into the Support section.

 Dragon Center has a built-in scanning feature that will scrub through your entire system looking for anything that it can help you manage.
 MSI boards come with some bloatware, but it’s usually harmless, however, cFosSpeed can cause issues with your internet connection as it’s intended to help automate what uses and how these particular programs use the bandwidth.

 If cFosSpeed isn’t there, you’ll want to head to our other method, which forcefully deletes the whole thing off your computer without Red Dragon.

+If it is there, you can press delete and get rid of it – hopefully for good!
 Closeout of Dragon Center, reboot and see if it appears again.
 If it does, you can just use the next steps.